jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 [Raspi2fb][raspi2fb] is included for mirroring the GPU framebuffer to the small TFT displays.

-As of 2016-10-22, here is the list of DTS overlays that are installed with the `4.4.27` kernel running on an RPi3
+As of 2016-10-26, here is the list of DTS overlays that are installed with the `4.4.27` kernel running on an RPi3

     root@rpi3:~# uname -a
-    Linux rpi3 4.4.27 #1 SMP Sat Oct 22 12:21:07 EDT 2016 armv7l armv7l armv7l GNU/Linux
+    Linux rpi3 4.4.27 #1 SMP Wed Oct 26 05:11:08 EDT 2016 armv7l armv7l armv7l GNU/Linux

     root@rpi3:~# ls /mnt/fat/overlays/
-    adau1977-adc.dtbo                  pi3-miniuart-bt.dtbo
+    adau1977-adc.dtbo                  piscreen.dtbo
-    ads1015.dtbo                       piscreen.dtbo
+    ads1015.dtbo                       piscreen2r.dtbo
-    ads7846.dtbo                       piscreen2r.dtbo
+    ads7846.dtbo                       pisound.dtbo
     akkordion-iqdacplus.dtbo           pitft22.dtbo
     allo-piano-dac-pcm512x-audio.dtbo  pitft28-capacitive.dtbo
     at86rf233.dtbo                     pitft28-resistive.dtbo